|

 You think I will tell you that you lack courage,

-thing on the face of the earth does not recoil
+no living thing on the face of the earth does

-from pain, flee further injury.
-Not the smallest
+not recoil from pain, flee further injury.
+Not

-the pain as surely as your finger pulls back
+You have fled the pain as surely as your finger

 And now you can flee no further.
 This is the